Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-07/05/2024

+--Fixed, final commit.
+Moving on to next project

 -06/05/2024

 --Added to frontend can now chat using front-end, added comments line 67-69 chatbox.tsx on what to fix next